Amin-MAG/My-Notes/Algorithm.md

 ## Consistent Hashing

 It plays an important role in distributed systems.
 One example of this algorithm is Cassandra distributing data across multiple servers.
-In this algorithm, nodes are on a single rings.
-When you want to remove or add a node, it will be better than naive hashing, because just a range of that rings need remapping.
+In this algorithm, nodes are placed on a single ring.
+When you want to remove or add a node, it performs better than naive hashing, because only a range of that ring needs remapping.

 ### See more